Definition and Purpose

 Covenant Groups FAQ

-TIP: We have discovered that groups that meet outside of the walls of the church develop community and intimacy more quickly.
+TIP: We have discovered groups meeting outside of the walls of the church develop community and intimacy more quickly.
 We also encourage groups to meet regularly (every week or every other week).

 TIP: Think about regularly involving your children in the life of your community.
 Plan a Saturday service project or a social gathering that will include children.